deanlandolt/bytewise/README.md

   // to make way for a null termination byte to signal their end assert.equal(hexEncode([ 'foo' ]), 'a0806770700000');

-  // Here is the same encoded value as a raw string -- note the 'gpp', the escaped version of 'foo' assert.equal(bytewise.encode(['foo']).toString('binary'), '\xa0\x80gpp\x00\x00')
+  // That same string encoded in the raw -- note the 'gpp', the escaped version of 'foo' assert.equal(bytewise.encode(['foo']).toString('binary'), '\xa0\x80gpp\x00\x00')

   // The 0xff byte is used as an escape to encode 0xfe and 0xff bytes, preserving the correct collation